Trusted-Seed/dashboard/content/dashboard.md

     url: https://medium.com/commonsstack/renew-your-trusted-seed-membership-ce9b54f16987
     image: https://miro.medium.com/max/1252/0*TenXCK3kudghujZK
     action: Read more
-  - title: '$TRUST: The reputation token of Trusted Seed'
+  - title: "$TRUST: The reputation token of Trusted Seed"
-    description:
-      'We are migrating the CSTK score to the new token $TRUST.
-Here’s everything you need to know. '
+    description: "We are migrating the CSTK score to the new token $TRUST.
+Here’s everything you need to know. "
     url: https://medium.com/commonsstack/trust-the-reputation-token-of-trusted-seed-a63f293a12af
     image: /images/trusted-seed.jpg
     action: Read more